hkpeaks/peaks-consolidation/README.md

 The special arrangement of after trial period also removes your concern that the latest version may not be available in the future.
 It’s worth noting that rows of a 100MB file is more than what an Excel worksheet can handle.

+About monthly or bi-monthly, new commands, enhancements and bug fixs will be added to subsequent trial versions.
+However, it will not include commands which involve complex implementation.
+Ready-to-use command scripts with sample data will be included in the distribution.
+For any reported critical bugs, it will be fixed and published as soon as practical.

 The initial version will cover the following command groups and commands:-

 | Command Group  | Command                        | Remark                                                 |